-Volatility in the Global Economy and Disruption in Financial Markets.
-The financial markets in certain geographies continue to experience disruption, including, among other things, volatility in securities prices, diminished liquidity and credit availability, rating downgrades of certain investments and declining valuations of others.
-While currently these conditions have not impaired the Company's ability to access credit markets and finance operations, there can be no assurance that there will not be continued instability in, or renewed deterioration of financial markets and confidence in major economies.
-The Company is impacted by these economic developments, both domestically and globally, in that the current tightening of credit in certain financial markets adversely affects the ability of its customers and suppliers to obtain financing for significant purchases and operations, and could result in a decrease in orders for the Company's products and services.
+Global Economic Conditions.
+The financial markets in certain geographies continue to experience disruption, including, among other things, volatility in securities prices, diminished liquidity and credit availability, ratings downgrades of certain investments, declining valuations of others and uncertainty regarding governmental fiscal policies.
 These economic conditions may negatively impact the Company as some of its customers defer purchasing decisions, thereby lengthening the Company's sales cycles.
 In addition, certain of the Company's customers' budgets may be constrained and they may be unable to purchase the Company's products at the same level.
 The Company's customers' ability to pay for the Company's products and services may also be impaired, which may lead to an increase in the Company's allowance for doubtful accounts and write-offs of accounts receivable.
 The Company is unable to predict the likely duration and severity of the current economic conditions.
 Should these economic conditions result in the Company not meeting its revenue growth objectives, the Company's operating results, cash flows and financial condition could be adversely affected.

 Decline in Customers' Business.
-The Company's sales are based significantly on end user demand for products in key industrial sectors.
-Many of these sectors periodically experience economic declines, which may be exacerbated by other economic factors, including the recent global economic disruptions.
+The Company's sales are based significantly on end-user demand for products in key industrial sectors.
+Many of these sectors periodically experience economic declines, which may be exacerbated by other economic factors, including the recent global economic conditions.
 These factors may adversely affect the Company's business by extending sales cycles and reducing revenue.
-These economic factors may cause the Company's customers to reduce the size of their workforce or cut back on operations and may lead to a reduction in license renewals or ongoing maintenance contracts with the Company's customers may also request discounts or extended payment terms on new products or seek to extend payment terms on existing contracts, all of which may cause fluctuations in the Company's future operating results.
+These economic factors may cause the Company's customers to reduce the size of their workforce or cut back on operations and may lead to a reduction in license renewals or ongoing maintenance contracts with the Company.
+The Company's customers may also request discounts or extended payment terms on new products or seek to extend payment terms on existing contracts, all of which may cause fluctuations in the Company's future operating results.
 The Company may not be able to adjust its operating expenses to offset such fluctuations because a substantial portion of the Company's operating expenses is related to personnel, facilities and marketing programs.
 The level of personnel and related expenses may not be able to be adjusted quickly and is based, in significant part, on the Company's expectation for future revenue.

 Risks Associated with International Activities.
 A majority of the Company's business comes from outside the United States and the Company has customers that supply a wide spectrum of goods and services in virtually all of the world's major economic regions.
 As the Company continues to expand its sales presence in international regions, the portion of its revenue, expenses, cash, accounts receivable and payment obligations denominated in foreign currencies continues to increase.
-The Company's revenues and operating results are adversely affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar weakens.
+The Company's revenues and operating results are adversely affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar weakens.
 As a result, changes in currency exchange rates will affect the Company's financial position, results of operations and cash flows.
 In the event that there are economic declines in countries in which the Company conducts transactions, the resulting changes in currency exchange rates may affect the Company's financial position, results of operations and cash flows.
-The Company is most impacted by movements in and among the British Pound, Euro, Japanese Yen, Canadian Dollar, Indian Rupee, Swedish Krona, Chinese Renminbi, Korean Won, Taiwan Dollar and the U.S. Dollar.
+The Company is most impacted by movements in and among the Euro, British Pound, Japanese Yen, Indian Rupee, Korean Won and the U.S. Dollar.
 The Company seeks to reduce these risks primarily through its normal operating and treasury activities, but there can be no assurance that it will be successful in reducing these risks.